 December must mark a Christmas romance. ®Hallmark does it.
-Therefore, this month I plan to highlight the many Christmas tales I have written over the years.
+Therefore, this month I mean to highlight a few if the Christmas tales I have written over the years.
 “Christmas at Pemberley” was the first.
 It is a sweet tale, but it really spoke to me (and to several of my Austen fans), who had experienced difficulties with childbirth.
 In my tale, Elizabeth has had two miscarriages, and she is quite depressed.
 Darcy has planned a great celebration at Pemberley, bringing in her family, in hopes his wife can return to her “free spirited” self.
 He takes her on a business journey with him, so everyone will be at Pemberley when they return, but a snow storm delays their journey.
 They seek shelter at an inn, where they end up sharing their quarters with a couple who deliver their first child.
 It is both a bittersweet moment for Elizabeth, but also one filled with hope for her own future.
 Enjoy the excerpt below, and keep the Christmas spirit in your life all year round.
-All books featured this month on A Christmas Romance are available for only $0.99 on Kindle.
-Those on Nook and Kobo will be at a like price.

 Christmas at Pemberley: A Pride and Prejudice Holiday Vagary, Told Through the Eyes of All Who Knew It